Norfolk 801-900

 This is an Indenture of Bargain and Sale in two parts.
 The Deed purports to

-sell Copyhold Cottages at Cley in the County of Norfolk by the Trustees of
+sell Copyhold Cottages at Cley in the County of

-the Will of Corbett Johnson Cooke Deceased of the one part to Dr Walter
+Norfolk by the Trustees of the Will of Corbett Johnson Cooke Deceased of the

-Sumpter.
-The Deed is signed by two of the parties and
+one part to Dr Walter Sumpter.
+The Deed is signed by two of the parties

-in good condition (save only for a
+is in good condition

-water mark where I have clearly indicated on the last of the
+(save only for a water mark where I have clearly indicated on

-stated excellent condition. |
+I would have stated excellent condition. |

 Cooke |